 Our financial instruments, consisting primarily of cash and cash equivalents, accounts receivable, investments, and accounts payable, approximate fair value due to their shortterm nature.
-The carrying value of our debt approximates fair value due to its recent acquisition and short maturity.
-During the years ended December 31, 2022, and 2021, we did not have any write-offs related to the remeasurement of non-financial assets at fair value on a nonrecurring basis subsequent to their initial recognition.
+During the years ended December 31, 2023, and 2022, we did not have any write-offs related to the remeasurement of non-financial assets at fair value on a nonrecurring basis subsequent to their initial recognition.